devsteppe9/voting_app/README.md

 A simple distributed voting application orchestrated with Docker containers.

 This project is inspired by [Spring's docker samples](https://github.com/dockersamples/example-voting-app) and enhanced with Spring Boot and Kafka integration.
-The application enables users to vote between two options and demonstrates a microservices architecture with the following components:
+The application enables users to vote between two options and demonstrates a microservices architecture.

-- A front-end web app for submitting votes and lets you create multiple voting sessions
-- A Kafka message broker for handling vote events
-- A worker service to process and persist votes
-- A REST API for managing voting sessions
-- A Node.js web app for displaying real-time results

 This project showcases how to build and run a distributed application using Docker, Spring Boot, Kafka, and Node.js.